drbitboy/Ponify/README.md

 # Ponify
-A Firefox extension that ensures Slack's all-read image is always the pony
+A Firefox extension that ensures Slack's all-read image is always the pony after a Refresh

 ## Installation
 Loading extensions from a file: